dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

 #### Here's a picture visualizing the digits in Pi.

 Remember, there is nothing universal about a base-10 numbering system.
 So, while this graph sure has some perdy colors in it, it's mostly meaningless.
-But, that's the beauty of irrational numbers: *il y a un peu de je ne sais quos*.
+But, that's the beauty of irrational numbers: *il y a un peu de je ne sais quoi*.

 #### But hey! look a star!